sreenathmmenon/llmswap/README.md

 ## Why Developers Choose llmswap

 ✅ **10 Lines to Production** - Not 1000 like LangChain
-✅ **Automatic Fallback** - Never down.
+✅ **MCP Protocol Support** - Connect to any MCP server with natural language 🆕 ✅ **Automatic Fallback** - Never down.
 Switches providers if one fails ✅ **50-90% Cost Savings** - Built-in caching.
 Same query = FREE ✅ **Workspace Memory** - Your AI remembers your project context